Traffic warning sign

 A warning sign is a type of sign which indicates a potential hazard, obstacle, or condition requiring special attention.
 Some are traffic signs that indicate hazards on roads that may not be readily apparent to a driver.

 While warning traffic sign designs vary, they usually take the shape of an equilateral triangle with a white background and thick red border.
-In the People's Republic of China (except for Macau and Hong Kong), they appear with a black border and a yellow background.
-In Sweden, Serbia, Bosnia and Herzegovina, Greece, Finland, Iceland, North Macedonia and Poland, they have a red border with an amber background.
+In the People's Republic of China (excluding Macau and Hong Kong) and North Korea, they appear with a black border and a yellow background.
+In Sweden, Greece, Finland, Iceland, Poland, Cuba, Nigeria, South Korea and Vietnam, they have a red border with an amber background.
 The polar bear warning sign in Svalbard recently changed from displaying a black bear on white background to a white bear on black background (both signs are triangular with a red border).
 Some countries (like France, Norway and Spain) that normally use a white background have adopted an orange or amber background for road work or construction signs.

 Warning signs in some countries have a diamond shape in place of the standard triangular shape.
-In the United States, Canada, Mexico, Thailand, Australia, Japan, Indonesia, Malaysia, New Zealand, most of South America, and also the Republic of Ireland (diverging from the standards of the rest of Europe) use warning signs are black on a yellow background and usually diamond-shaped, while temporary signs (which are typically construction signs) are black on an orange background.
-Some other countries also use these standards for some signage.
+In the United States, Canada, Mexico, Australia, Japan, Liberia, Sri Lanka, New Zealand, most of Central and South America, some countries of Southeast Asia, and also Ireland (diverging from the standards of the rest of Europe) warning signs are black on a yellow background and usually diamond-shaped, while temporary signs (which are typically construction signs) are black on an orange background.
+Some other countries, like Argentina and Taiwan, use a combination of triangle and diamond-shaped warning signs.

 The warning signs usually contain a symbol.
 In Europe they are based on the UNECE Vienna Convention on Road Signs and Signals.
 In the United States they are based on the MUTCD standard and often contain text only.